-Fifty-seven years ago on October 30, the most powerful nuclear weapon in the history of nukes was detonated by the Soviets.
+Fifty-seven years ago on October 30, the Soviets detonated the most powerful nuclear weapon in the history of nukes.
 The device was called the RDS-220 by the Soviet Union and nicknamed Tsar Bomba – ‘King of Bombs’ – by the US.
 It had a blast yield of 50 megatonnes (MT) of TNT, making it 1,500-times more powerful than the Hiroshima and Nagasaki bombs together.

 The detonation was conducted off the island of Novaya Zemlya, four km above ground.
 The Soviets had built the bomb to one-up the US and followed Nikita Khrushchev’s challenge on the floor of the UN General Assembly a year earlier, promising to teach the US a lesson (the B41 nuke used by the US in the early 1960s had a yield of half as much).

 But despite its intimidating features and political context, the RDS-220 yielded one of the cleanest nuclear explosions ever and was never tested again.
 The Soviets had originally intended for the RDS-220 to have a yield equivalent to 100 MT of TNT, but decided against it because of two reasons.